 - CLASS 6: ALL-ENGLAND THEATRE FESTIVAL ENTRANTS

 a.
 The Festival will serve as Stage One of the All-England Theatre Festival.
-Unless indication is made to the contrary on the entry form, all eligible teams will compete for selection to go on to all subsequent rounds up to and including the English Final.
+Unless indication is made to the contrary on the entry form, all eligible teams will compete for selection to go on to all subsequent rounds up to and including the British Final.

 c.
 These Teams will be governed by All-England Festival Rules and must obtain a minimum of 70 marks to qualify for further rounds.